rbw/flask-journey/README.rst

 Flask-Journey
 =============

-Lightweight extension for Flask that primarily assists with blueprint and route management, but also (de)serialization and validation in views using blueprints.
+Lightweight extension for Flask that primarily assists with blueprint and route management, but also (de)serialization and validation in blueprint views.

 It uses and is compatible with the standard Flask blueprint system, is modular and doesn't depend on anything special.